Pelicans, thermal image. Image courtesy Dr. L. Witmer, Dr. R. Porter, and Dr. G. Tattersall.

 Dinosaur Bone, microscope section under cross-polar light.
 Image courtesy of Dr. Kristi Curry-Rogers.

 Hog-Nosed Snake With Prey, CT Scan.
-Image courtesy of Dr. Ed Stanley.
+Image courtesy of Dr. Ed Stanley and Dr. David Blackburn.

 Under the Skin

 Roosterfish, cleared and stained specimen.
 Image courtesy of Dr. Matthew Girard.

 Nature is full of beauty, at scales great and small.
 Under the Skin highlights a dozen recent discoveries through a combination of remarkable imagery and real biological specimens.
 While each represents a research breakthrough, these striking and in many cases prize-winning images can rightfully be considered art in their own right.